Amp Camp Amp

 - Just solder a few more wires to turn it into a single-ended or fully balanced monoblock with twice the power of the standard ACA!

-- A front power switch (and also option not to use it)
+- A front power switch

 - Black or silver front panels, and both blue or red LEDs